Global HR Navigator

 Sparkman's Workforce Planning

-Larry SparkmanStrategic Workforce Planning
+Ross SparkmanStrategic Workforce Planning

 5-step framework for aligning workforce supply with business demand.
 Applied internationally: when to hire your 2nd, 5th, and 10th employee in a new country.